 Legal Authority: 42 U.S.C.
-7412 Clean Air Act; 5 U.S.C.
-610
+7412 Clean Air Act

 Abstract: On March 21, 2011, the EPA promulgated National Emission Standards for Hazardous Air Pollutants for Major Sources: Industrial, Commercial, and Institutional Boilers and Process Heaters (76 FR 15608).
 The rule (40 CFR part 63, subpart DDDDD) includes standards to control hazardous air pollutant emissions from new and existing industrial, commercial, and institutional boilers and process heaters fired with coal, oil, biomass, natural gas or other solid, liquid or gaseous nonwaste materials located at major source facilities.
 Rule amendments that did impose additional regulatory requirements beyond those imposed by the March 2011 final rule were estimated to result in an increase in burden were promulgated on January 31, 2013 (78 FR 7138).
-This new entry in the regulatory agenda announces that EPA will review this action pursuant to section 610 of the Regulatory Flexibility Act, "Periodic Review of Rules" (5 U.S.C.
+This entry in the regulatory agenda announces the EPA has reviewed this action pursuant to section 610 of the Regulatory Flexibility Act, "Periodic Review of Rules" (5 U.S.C.
 610) to determine if the provisions that could affect small entities should be continued without change or should be rescinded or amended to minimize adverse economic impacts on small entities.
-As part of this review, EPA is soliciting and will consider comments on the following factors as specified in section 610: (1) The continued need for the rule; (2) the nature of complaints or comments received concerning the rule; (3) the complexity of the rule; (4) the extent to which the rule overlaps, duplicates or conflicts with other federal, state or local government rules; and (5) the degree to which the technology, economic conditions or other factors have changed in the area affected by the rule.
-Comments must be received within 60 days of this notice.
-In submitting comments, please reference Docket ID No. EPA-HQ-OAR-2020-0106 and follow the instructions provided in the preamble to this issue of the Regulatory Agenda.
-This docket can be accessed at www.regulations.gov.
+As part of this review, EPA solicited comments on the following factors as specified in section 610: (1) The continued need for the rule; (2) the nature of complaints or comments received concerning the rule; (3) the complexity of the rule; (4) the extent to which the rule overlaps, duplicates or conflicts with other federal, state or local government rules; and (5) the degree to which the technology, economic conditions or other factors have changed in the area affected by the rule.
+No comments were received.
+EPA has concluded that the rule does not need to be amended at this time and has addressed the review factors in a report.
+The report is available in Docket ID number is EPA-HQ-OAR-2020-0106, which can be accessed at www.regulations.gov.

-Action Date FR Cite Final Rule Begin Review 03/21/11 06/00/20 76 FR 15607
+Action Date FR Cite Final Rule Begin Review End Review 08/26/20 76 FR 15607 85 FR 52763